jannau/thunderbolt-utils/README.md

 Steps:<br>
 1. `cd ./lib`
 2. `make`
+3. `make install`

-## Uninstalling lstbt and cleaning up the build
+## cleaning up the build

 Steps:<br>
 1. `cd ./lib`
 2. `make clean`

 Note: The library installs itself in the /usr/bin filesystem path, hence pertinent permissions are required for the user to alter it.
+Note 2: It is not necessary to install lstbt for testing it.

 ## TBT/USB4 user-space functionalities
 This software serves as the first prefatory abstraction of various functionalities of the TBT/USB4 subsystem a user can